 Failed to authenticate message will appear.
 But, no worries, you have to allow USB debugging permission on TV.

 Once you run the command, allow a USB Debugging window will appear on your TV.
 First, select the “Always allow from this computer” option and then click on ok.

 Do rerun the same command.
 This time, the connected message will appear.

 ./adb connect AndroidTVIPAddress

-You can also verify the Android TV is connected via ADB or not.
+You can also verify whether the Android TV is connected via ADB or not.
 By using the following command.

 A list of connected ADB devices will now appear.

-That’s it, and now you can control your Android TV using Windows 11 PC keyboard and mouse.
+That’s it, and now you can control your Android TV using a Windows 11 PC keyboard and mouse.

-You can even use the same method to mirror any Android smartphone or tablet to Windows 11 PC.
+You can even use the same method to mirror any Android smartphone or tablet to a Windows 11 PC.
 And if you’re using a command prompt to run commands.
 Then, you don’t need to type ./ before every command.
 This method will even work on Windows 10 PC as well.
-Let me know in the comment section if you face any trouble while using scrcpy.
+Let me know in the comment section if you face any trouble while using Scrcpy.